funkhaus/vuehaus/README.md

 cd fh-components
 npm link

-# Head to the Vuepress theme installation
+# Head to the Vuehaus theme installation
 cd ~/Local\ Sites/vuehaus/app/public/wp-content/themes/vuehaus
 # Uninstall the local fh-components instance and instead use the cloned version above
 npm uninstall fh-components
 npm link fh-components
 ```

-From here, running `npm run dev` on both `fh-components` and the Vuepress theme will reflect changes in `fh-components`.
+From here, running `npm run dev` on both `fh-components` and the Vuehaus theme will reflect changes in `fh-components`.
 (You can edit the `src/views/Default.vue` template to test out new components.)

 When you're done making changes and have published the new `fh-components`: